COVID-19 pandemic is laying waste to the global economy.

 Effective budgeting is a matter of forethought, commitment, and due diligence.

 The change for the better starts with a frugal mindset.
-You have to embrace responsibility and being fully accountable for your finances.
+You have to embrace responsibility and be fully accountable for your finances.
 Then, create a budgeting plan and establish clear priorities.

 Take your time to check how you’re currently holding up.